ipfs-search/blog/_posts/2021-08-04-Distributed-technologies.md

 We want to find tech that will make it possible to solve these, and distribute and decentralize ipfs-search.

 In this post, we will look at currently existing theories and algorithm that could allow us to make that possible.

-Many thanks to Nina for helping us with the research for this.

 ## Blockchain